whovivkrajput/Financial-News-Sentiment-Classifier-Using-DistilRoberta/README.md

 HOW TO RUN THE CODE: The last cell of this notebook consists API code.
 Copy the code in a separate file named main.py.
 Install the dependencies - requirements.txt Simply run the command - uvicorn main:app --reload

 The API can take multiple nested inputs.
-Tested the API on 10 unseen data points.Below is the output:
+Tested the API on 10 unseen data points.You may find the output at the very end of the jupyter notebook.

 A LOT CAN BE DONE , THIS IS JUST LIKE A QUICK POC , WHICH NEEDS TO PRESENTED TO THE CLIENT :)